 - Under Bharat Nirman, 60 lakh houses are to be constructed under the Scheme of Indira Awaas Yojana in four years w.e.f 2005-06 to 2008-09 lakh houses have been constructed during first three years of the Bharat Nirman Programme period.

 - Swarnajayanti Gram Swarozgar Yojana: It is a major ongoing integrated program for self-employment of the rural poor with effect from 1 April 1999.

 - The objective of it is to bring the assisted poor families above the poverty line by organizing them into self-help groups through the process of social mobilization, their training and capacity building and provision of income generating assets through a mix of bank credit and govt. subsidy.

 - The focus of the program is on establishing a large no of micro enterprises in rural areas based on the ability of the poor and potential of each area, both land based and otherwise, for sustainable income generation.

-- The SGSY has special focus on the vulnerabale groups among the rural poor.
+- The SGSY has the special focus on the vulnerable groups among the rural poor.
 Accordingly, the SCs/ STs would account for at least 50 per cent of the Swarojgaries, women for 40 per cent and the disabled for 3 per cent.
-SGSY is being implemented through the District Rural Development Agencies (DRDAs), with active involvement of panchayati raj institutions, banks and NGOs.
+SGSY is being implemented through the District Rural Development Agencies (DRDAs), with the active involvement of Panchayati raj institutions, banks, and NGOs.